BDC Hamburger Icon

 4. Telecommuting can reduce employee absenteeism.

-Remote work policies can reduce employee absenteeism as employees respond to the benefits of greater flexibility.
+Remote work policies can reduce workplace absenteeism as employees respond to the benefits of greater flexibility.
 Flexible scheduling allows team members to fit their work around personal obligations that would otherwise necessitate time off.

 5. Telecommuting eliminates unnecessary meetings.

-Most business owners appreciate that meetings can be a time suck and waste precious resources.
+Most business owners appreciate that meetings can waste precious time and resources.
 Keeping everyone on track and organized is challenging, even with the most stringent agendas.
+Additionally, delays often result from trying to coordinate people from multiple departments into one venue.

-Additionally, delays result from trying to coordinate people from multiple departments into one venue.
-With online meeting technology, you can still collaborate, but your meetings will likely be better planned and remain on message.
+However, telecommuting can help reduce the number — and length — of meetings you schedule.
+With online meeting technology, you can still collaborate.
+But, your meetings will likely be better planned and remain on message.

 FYIDid you know